FREQUENTLY ASKED QUESTIONS

 People in Greenland are generally welcoming and friendly, and most people will enjoy being photographed.
 However, always ask before taking a photo and always respect a “no” or a gesture signaling no.

-You are also always allowed to photograph in the public space, including photos of both the natural world, public buildings, and private homes.
+You are allowed to photograph in the public space, including photos of both the natural world, and public buildings.

 However, please be considerate when photographing in public, and note that some destinations, especially in the Disko Bay area in and around Ilulissat, see a lot of visitors every year.
 This may at times make locals a little less forthcoming when you ask about taking their photograph.

 When photographing wildlife of any species and size do not disturb, frighten, approach, or feed the animal in order to try and make it respond or move.
 Be patient and enjoy the moment – and accept that most natural wildlife shots require the kind of good timing which does not always happen in the spur of the moment on a quick visit.